 Even if total carbonate-rock and alluvial aquifer pumping is maintained at a "sustainable" overall level, USFWS did not support increased carbonated-rock aquifer pumping in exchange for reductions in alluvial aquifer pumping, nor did USFWS support increased alluvial aquifer pumping in exchange for reductions in carbonate-rock aquifer pumping.
 USFWS suggested that carbonate-rock aquifer pumping should not be moved closer to the springs or the river.
-Similarly, USFWS suggests that alluvial aquifer pumping in the vicinity of the river should not be moved closer to the springs or the springs or the river is anticipated to decrease the lag time for observing responses from pumping and shorten the time to respond to unfavorable impacts.213
+Similarly, USFWS suggests that alluvial aquifer pumping in the vicinity of the river should not be moved closer to the river.
+USFWS opines that any movement of water nearer to the springs or the river is anticipated to decrease the lag time for observing responses from pumping and shorten the time to respond to unfavorable impacts.213